 If you need bleach, use oxygen bleaches.
 Chlorine is a lung and eye irritant, so use oxygen-based bleaches like hydrogen peroxide to brighten instead.

 Choose tried and true stain removal & prevention methods.
 Your first line of defense for everyday stains like fatty foods and chocolate is a concentrated solution of dishsoap.
-See Consumer Reports’ How to Clean Practically Anything for specific solutions for every imaginable stain.
+See Consumer Reports’ 10 Cleaning Myths and What to Do Instead for specific solutions for every imaginable stain.

 Who needs fabric softener?
 Fabric softener is made to counteract static cling on synthetic fabrics, and has no effect on natural ones.
 While companies like Seventh Generation make less-toxic versions, there are other ways to reduce static cling.
 Dryer balls or discs are reusable, easy to leave in your dryer, and they help shorten the total dry cycle by fluffing the clothes, which saves you energy and money!